Official Rules and Regulations

-The Google Code Jam 2005 is being offered by Google Inc. ("Google") and TopCoder, Inc. ("TopCoder").
-Google is using the results of the Code Jam 2005 to identify possible employees for their company.
-The Code Jam 2005 will take place between Monday, July 25, 2005 and Friday, September 23, 2005.
-It begins with a 4-week online registration, after which all registered individuals will participate in a Qualification Round to determine who will compete in the programming tournament.
-The tournament consists of one (1) qualification round, two (2) online elimination rounds and one (1) onsite final round.
-All participants who compete in Round 1 (the first online elimination round) will receive a Google Code Jam 2005 t-shirt.
-In addition, Google will award $155,000 in cash prizes to the 100 finalists in the tournament.
+The Google India Code Jam 2005 (GICJ05) is being offered by Google Online India Private Limited ("Google") and TopCoder, Inc. ("TopCoder").
+Google is using the results of the GICJ05 to identify possible employees for Google's Research & Development Center in Bangalore, India.
+The GICJ05 will take place between Tuesday, February 8 and Saturday, March 26, 2005.
+It begins with an 18-day online registration, after which all registered individuals will participate in a Qualification Round to determine who will compete in the programming tournament.
+The tournament consists of one (1) qualification round, one (1) online elimination round and one (1) onsite final round.
+In addition, Google will award Rs.
+16,00,000 in cash prizes to the 50 finalists in the tournament.

-All individuals who are at least 18 years old by August 22 may register and compete in the Google Code Jam 2005.
+All individuals who are residents of India, Indonesia, Malaysia, Maldives, Myanmar, Nepal, Singapore and Thailand may register and compete in the Google India Code Jam 2005.

 Registrants who are 18 years of age or older are eligible to win cash prizes, unless otherwise prohibited.
-The Google Code Jam 2005 is void in the Quebec province of Canada, and elsewhere where prohibited by applicable law.
-Cash prizes will not be paid to residents of Cuba, Iran, Iraq, Libya, North Korea, Sudan, or Syria.
+The Google India Code Jam 2005 is void where prohibited by applicable law.

-Full and part-time employees of Google and TopCoder as well as those who are performing internships from July 25 - September 23, 2005 and those involved in the production (including prize suppliers), implementation and distribution of this tournament and their advertising or promotion agencies, parent companies, service providers, agents, officers, subsidiaries or affiliates, or any other persons or entities directly associated with the tournament and members of the immediate families and/or persons living in the same household as such persons, are ineligible to enter the tournament.
+Employees of Google and TopCoder and those involved in the production (including prize suppliers), implementation and distribution of this tournament and their advertising or promotion agencies, contractors, parent companies, agents, officers, subsidiaries or affiliates, or any other persons or entities directly associated with the tournament and members of the immediate families and/or persons living in the same household as such persons, are ineligible to enter the tournament.

-Registration will open on Monday, July 25, 2005 at 9:00AM EDT and will close on Friday, August 19 at 5:00PM EDT.
-There is no limit to the number of registrants for the competition, however each individual may only register once.
+Registration will open on Tuesday, February 8 at 9:00AM IST and will close on Friday, February 25 at 6:00PM IST.
+Registration is unlimited, however each individual may only register once.

 The Qualification Round will consist of two phases: the Coding Phase and System Testing Phase.